utopia-foss/dantro/CONTRIBUTING.md

     - Appropriate tests are implemented and the pipeline passes
     - The code is well-documented
     - ...
-1. Remove the `WIP: ` in the title to denote that the MR is ready for review.
+1. Remove the `Draft: ` in the title to denote that the MR is ready for review.
 1. Assign a reviewer, e.g. one of the maintainers.
 They will guide you through the review process and the remaining steps to merge the MR.

 After all discussions are resolved (by you or the reviewer), your MR will be merged. :tada: